mojius/chrono-crush/README.md

 - Thea's and Teddie's images by Cassidy Aydin
 - Asellus' images, menu logo, and background by Brandon Jack
 - Music by Evan Schaeffer
-- renjs default assets (GUI) by lunafromthemoon
+- RenJS default assets (GUI) by lunafromthemoon